Science in Motion

 EC-SIM serves educators teaching grades 7-12 in both public and private schools.
 We have a variety of STEM equipment that can be used for all types of classroom settings.
 (Ex.
 Gifted, Agriculture, Math, Special Education, etc.)

 The Science in Motion (SIM) program at Elizabethtown College primarily serves public and private schools in Berks, Lancaster, Lebanon, and Schuylkill counties.
-However, districts in Cumberland, York, and Dauphin counties have utilized the program also.
+However, districts in Cumberland, York, and Dauphin counties have also utilized the program.

 2020-2021 School Year Numbers